Asif-Iqbal-Bhatti/High-Entropy-Alloys/README.md

 The script reads VASP POSCAR & CONTCAR file for initial and final coordinates and then analyse the ions drift from its initial position and compute the atomic mismatch.

+**[3] Generating Random Structure by using SQS technique**

+Python script to generate BCC/FCC/HCP random structures using SQS technique.
+This program is the MODIFICATION of the NANOHUB code.